aensley/liturgy-day/README.md

-# liturgy-day
+# Liturgy.day

-Simple API for Liturgical Queries
+A Simple REST API for Liturgical Queries